KainMason/IMDB-Top-250-movies-Analyse/README.md

 ## Code Louisville Project Requirements

-1. Read in data from a local csv, excel file, json, or any other file type.
+1.Read in data from a local csv, excel file, json, or any other file type.
 There are many ways to do this, but using